Morgan Parker (writer): Other People’s Comfort Keeps Me Up At Night, Switchback Books, 2015

 Other People's Comfort Keeps Me Up At Night was Parker's debut collection, published in 2015, was rereleased in both the UK and US in 2021.
 In an interview with the London Review Bookshop upon the book rerelease, Parker discusses and reflects on her art with Rachel Long.
 In this they also discuss the importance of spoken word and humor, where Parker's boldness gives the poems a life beyond the page, weaving between humor, pathos and collapses the distinction between the personal and political.

 The rerelease opens with an introduction by Danez Smith:Morgan Parker knows we are looking.
 You could say Morgan Parker considers audience; I say she peeps game.
 She knows on the other side of the poem is another person, their being, their ways, their looking.
 These pages become screens for Parker to set the conditions of that witnessing, to set a control for the wildness of lyric and living captured in this collection.
 (Are they Morgan.
 Kinda.
 Yes.
 Maybe.
 No. And.) find themselves dreaming up Real World audition tapes, giving Real Housewives confessions, launching urgent and prayer-filled questions at Miss Black America.
 They know we're watching.
 Morgan knows.
 She looks back.

-Personal life
+Other Works

-Parker was born and raised in Southern California before attending school in New York.
-She moved back to Southern California in 2017.
+Parker's nonfiction essay collection You Get What You Pay For was published on March 12, 2024.
+It was featured as one of Time Magazine's best new books of March 2024.
+Parker said in an interview with Vogue that completing the book was taxing due to the vulnerable nature of the subject matter.